Everything you need to know about the Juice probe, which is going to explore the potentially habitable moons of Jupiter

 Livability is arguably the most exciting concept.
 The community is now sure that there is an ocean under the icy surfaces of Europa, Ganymede and Callisto.
 The presence of liquid water suggests the existence of extraterrestrial life.
 Without being able to detect it, Juice will characterize these three moons to find out if this life is possible or not.

 The study of the exo-Jupiters puts on the table the question of their formation, as well as that of their ecosystem.
 It is therefore a question of characterizing the magnetism of Jupiter and knowing how it interacts with the atmosphere of the planet as well as with the moons, in particular Ganymede, the only one to have its own magnetic field.
-This is to learn more about the rings of Jupiter, the other moons of the Jovian system, including Io, and also about the atmosphere of the giant planet.
+This is to learn more regarding the rings of Jupiter, the other moons of the Jovian system, including Io, and also regarding the atmosphere of the giant planet.

 A (very) long trip